Burnley's earliest workhouse is said to have been located in the Brennand Street area and was operating by the 1730s.

 The population falling within the Union at the 1831 census had been 48,017 with parishes and townships ranging in size from from Dunnockshaw (population 46) to Colne (8,080) and Burnely itself (7,551).

-Initially, the Burnley Union continued using existing workhouse accommodation on Royle Road in Burnley, and at Padiham.
-In 1847, the Poor Law Commissioners record the union's two workhouses as having a total capacity of up to 310 inmates.
+Initially, the Burnley Union continued to rent the existing workhouse buildings at Burnley, Colne and Padiham.
+Initially, Padiham was used for children, Burnley for the able-bodied, and Colne for the aged and infirm.
+Perhaps because of its inconvenient location, the Colne workhouse had closed by 1840.
+In 1847, when the Poor Law Commissioners record the Burnley and Padiham workhouses as having a total capacity of 310 inmates.

-The L-shaped Padiham workhouse was later used as farm but now (2006) lies derelict.
+The L-shaped Padiham workhouse was later used as farm but in recent years has stood derelict.

 Briercliffe Road Workhouse